alexivkin/minecraft-server-container/README.md

 Run `build-image.sh` with the Minecraft Server Version or "latest" for the latest version.
 If the version ends in "-forge" then the forge server will be built.

+## Mods

+Everything fron the world-$NAME-extras/ foldeer will be copied under /data/ during the server start, so you can put your mods/ and shaderpacks/ there

 ## Tools

 * To communicate with the server inside the container use `cmd.sh`